mysql/mysql-connector-nodejs/tutorial/Working_with_Documents.md

 ### Creating or updating a single document

-C/Node.js also provides an additional utility method - `Collection.addOrReplaceOne()` - that allows to seamlessly either create a document with a given `_id` and properties or automatically replace an existing matching document.
+The connector also provides an additional utility method - `Collection.addOrReplaceOne()` - that allows to seamlessly either create a document with a given `_id` and properties or automatically replace an existing matching document.

 So, if a document with the given `_id` already exists in a collection, the behavior is the same as with `Collection.replaceOne()`.